masalinas/poc-keycloak-token-exchange/README.md

 ## Install infrastructure:

 Before start we need a Keycloak instance correctly configured.
-By default the Token Exchange specification is not actived in Keycloak so we must to deploy Keycloak with these this properties included.
+By default the **Token Exchange Permissions** and **User Detail Management Permissions** feature are not actived in Keycloak so we must to deploy Keycloak with these this properties included.
 We will used these parameters:

 - **Port**: 8080
 - **Keycload admin credentials**: admin/password